HIV 13 – Prevention of mother-to-child transmission (PMTCT)

 Exclusive breastfeeding for the first six months

 Some mothers may to choose not to breastfeed at all but rather to use formula.
-The decision to breastfeed or use formula milk depends on several factors including finances and access to an adequate supply of formula and clean, boiled water.2
+The decision to breastfeed or use formula milk depends on several factors including an adequate production of breast milk, or finances and access to an adequate supply of formula and clean, boiled water.2

-If breastfeeding is chosen, it is important that the baby be exclusively breastfed for the first six months.2,3 This means that the baby is ONLY fed with breastmilk, no additional food or liquids, not even water.5
+If breastfeeding is chosen, it is important that the baby be exclusively breastfed for the first six months.2,3 This means that the baby is ONLY fed with breastmilk, no additional food or liquids, not even water.Mixed feeding increases the risk of transmitting HIV from mother to child for the following reasons:

-Planning your pregnancy if one partner is HIV-positive
+Planning your pregnancy if only your partner is HIV-positive and you are negative

 HIV is preventable.
 If you are in a serodiscordant relationship – one partner is HIV-positive, the other is HIV-negative – there are ways to minimise HIV transmission between partners while trying to fall pregnant.